Sister Anne Marie Joshua prays the rosary after mass at St. Joseph’s Catholic Church in Bowling Green on Friday, Feb. 14, 2025.

 Joshua walks with her friend Judy Siniremera, left, while holding Michail Siniremera, five months, after mass at Holy Spirit Catholic Church on Sunday, March 23, 2025.

 Every Sunday following mass, Joshua attends Bible study with her good friends the Berinyuy family.
-During the study, when she isn’t reciting scripture or participating in discussion, she’s tenderly loving the young Berinyuy children.
+During the study, when she isn’t reciting scripture or participating in discussion, she’s tenderly loving the Berinyuy children.

 Joshua attends Bible study at Holy Spirit Catholic Church on Sunday, March 9, 2025 with her church family the Berinyuys.
 “They are very close friends,” Joshua said.